 Dosage Forms And Strengths

-Orenitram (treprostinil extended-release) is available in the following four strengths:
+Orenitram (treprostinil) extended-release tablets are available in the following four strengths:

 - 0.125 mg [White tablet imprinted with UT 0.125]